 Recovery

 Your doctor may advise limited activity during your recovery period.
 Oftentimes, piriformis syndrome may take many weeks to resolve.
-Your doctor and physical therapist will work with you to develop an exercise and stretching program to help get you ready for a full return to play.
+Your doctor and physical therapist will work with you to develop an exercise and piriformis syndrome stretch program to help get you ready for a full return to play while reducing the recurrence of sciatic nerve pain, hip pain, and buttock pain.

 GET BACK TO WHAT YOU LOVE.
 FASTER